 Four quality sub-committees will be established which will be organised to reflect the five CQC domains of safe, caring, effective, responsive, well-led.

-The membership of the committee will include the executive chairs of the four quality sub-committees and 3 non-executive directors (including the Chair of the Trust).
+The membership of the committee will include the executive directors and 3 non-executive directors (including the Chair of the Trust).

-Deputies for the chairs of the quality sub-committees (the named vice chair of the committee) will attend in an executive’s absence.
+Deputies for the chairs of the quality sub-committees (the named vice chair of the sub-committee) will attend in an executive’s absence.
 Non-executive director members may also nominate a non-executive deputy to attend in their absence.

 The three Clinical Directors from each of the service directorates will attend as members.